rybafish/rybafish.github.io/customKPIgantt.md

 # Custom KPIs with gantt subtype
-Since v 0.52 Ryba Fish Charts supports custom KPI metrics with subtype gantt.
+Since v 0.52 RybaFish Charts supports custom KPI metrics with subtype gantt.

 This means if there is some process with the start and end times - in can be displayed.
 For example expensive statements, delta merges, etc.